 In addition to being state accredited through the State of Mississippi Law Enforcement Accreditation Commission, the Madison Police Department is nationally advanced accredited through the Commission on Accreditation for Law Enforcement Agencies (CALEA).

 The Madison Police Department offers several crime prevention programs to residents.
-These include home and business safety/security surveys, neighborhood watch programs, and house watches while residents are out of town for extended periods of time.
-The Madison Police Department is also the founding sponsor of the Madison County TRIAD program for senior citizens designed to address crime issues specifically affecting our older citizens.
+These include home and business safety/security surveys, neighborhood watch programs, and house watches while residents are out of town for extended periods.
+The Madison Police Department is also the founding sponsor of the Madison County TRIAD program for senior citizens, designed to address crime issues affecting our older citizens.

-The Madison Justice Complex contains the police department headquarters as well as Madison Municipal Court.
-The Justice Complex is located at 2001 Main Street (at Crawford Street) in Madison.
+The Madison Justice Complex contains the police department headquarters and Madison Municipal Court.
+The Justice Complex is in Madison at 2001 Main Street (at Crawford Street).
 The mailing address for these agencies is P. O. Box 2489, Madison, MS 39130.

-Text Madison to 95577 to receive general messages from the City of Madison as well as city messages related to public safety and public works issues.
+Text Madison to (855) 681-3838 to receive general messages from the City of Madison and city messages related to public safety and public works issues.

 Texting rates may apply.
 Check with your cellular service provider for details.

-If you have an emergency DIAL 911 immediately.
-If you have a non-emergency and need to contact the police department to report an incident or crime, or need to transact other business by telephone please call (601) 856-6111.
+If you have an emergency, DIAL 911 immediately.
+If you have a non-emergency and must contact the police department to report an incident or crime or transact other business by telephone, please call (601) 856-6111.
 The mailing address for the Madison Police Department is P. O. Box 2489, Madison, MS 39130.
 The physical location of the Justice Complex is 2001 Main Street (at Crawford Street) in Madison, MS.

 As a courtesy to its citizens, the Police Department provides a vacation house watch program for residents.
-If you are going out of town and would like to be included in the house watch program, click here to complete and submit a house watch request form, or, you may contact the on-duty dispatcher at 601-856-6111.
-You will be asked a few questions by the dispatcher to facilitate your request.
+If you are going out of town and would like to be included in the house watch program, click here to complete and submit a house watch request form, or you may contact the on-duty dispatcher at 601-856-6111.
+The dispatcher will ask you a few questions to facilitate your request.

 Stray or loose animals are subject to being detained by the City’s Animal Control Department.
-If you believe your pet has been picked up, or if you have lost your pet, please call the police dispatcher at 601-856-6111 and ask to speak with an Animal Control Officer.
+If you believe your pet has been picked up or lost, please call the police dispatcher at 601-856-6111 and ask to speak with an Animal Control Officer.
 Efforts will be made to reunite you with your pet.
-The City of Madison operates an animal rescue shelter that provides for boarding and sheltering of lost pets.
+The City of Madison operates an animal rescue shelter for boarding and sheltering lost pets.
 There is a leash law in the City of Madison.
 All animals outside of the confines of a fenced yard or home must be leashed.

-By city ordinance, the speed limit in subdivisions is 25 miles per hour, unless otherwise posted.
+By city ordinance, the speed limit in subdivisions is 25 miles per hour unless otherwise posted.
 Other streets and thoroughfares have varying posted speed limits.
 When there is a change in a particular street’s speed limit, unless it is a flagrant and dangerous violation, there will be a 30-day warning period on traffic violation citations in that particular speed zone.
 The Madison Police Department does employ the use of speed detection units (radar).
-Radar is utilized 24 hours a day – 7 days a week on all city streets and highways.
-The main purpose of the use of radar is to reduce the number of traffic crashes and subsequent injuries and fatalities.
+Radar is utilized 24 hours a day – 7 days a week, on all city streets and highways.
+The main purpose of using radar is to reduce the number of traffic crashes and subsequent injuries and fatalities.

 Come to the police department.
 An officer will be assigned to assist you in filing an affidavit or charges against another person.
 The City court is located at the Municipal Justice Complex, 2001 Main Street.
 You can pay traffic or other fines at the Records/Court Services Division of the Municipal Justice Complex, 2001 Main Street (601-856-6111) Monday through Friday, 8:00 AM to 5:00 PM, excluding holidays.

 Contact the police department (601-856-6111) and ask for the Operations Division Commander.
 He will make arrangements for the Crime Prevention Officer to return your call.
-Appointments can be made for talks, demonstrations, reading material, etc. to be provided for homeowner associations, groups, or individuals.
-The Department’s “Officer Friendly” program liaisons with schools and youth organizations to provide crime prevention and safety material for children and teenagers.
+Appointments can be made for talks, demonstrations, reading material, etc., to be provided for homeowner associations, groups, or individuals.
+The Department’s “Officer Friendly” program liaises with schools and youth organizations to provide children and teenagers with crime prevention and safety material.